How to Perform UPDATE and DELETE

 Google BigQuery does not have unique or primary keys, but Skyvia still supports UPDATE or DELETE operations for it.
 You can specify the fields, which will be considered key fields, manually.

-If target of an import package is Google BigQuery, after you select the INSERT or UPDATE operation in the task editor, the Key Columns box is displayed.
+If target of an import is Google BigQuery, after you select the INSERT or UPDATE operation in the task editor, the Key Columns box is displayed.
 Click this box to display the list of the target table columns.
 Select a key column from this list.

 If you need to use a key of more than one column, repeat the operation.
 To remove a selected column from the list of key columns, click its Сross button.